dkosmari/gtk-sfml/README.md

 # GTK-SFML - A set of gtkmm widgets for integration with SFML.

-This is a library that integrates [SFML](https://www.sfml-dev.org/) with [gtkmm](https://gtkmm.org).
+GTK-SFML is a C++ library that integrates [SFML](https://www.sfml-dev.org/) with [gtkmm](https://gtkmm.org).
 Currently only gtkmm-3 is supported.

-On some systems, this approach allows for higher frame rates than using OpenGL directly with GTK+ (e.g. GTK+ will cap the OpenGL rendering to 30fps, while gtk-sfml will perform the exact same rendering at 60fps)
+On some systems, this approach allows for higher frame rates than using OpenGL directly with GTK+ (e.g. GTK+ will cap the OpenGL rendering to 30 fps, while gtk-sfml will perform the exact same rendering at 60 fps)

 This is done through widgets that handle GTK+ events for SFML.
 The following widgets are provided, inheriting from the gtkmm widget of the same name, and from